 Some historical events covered are the Canadian Gold Rushes, end of whaling industry on Pacific Coast, WW1, Prohibition on Pacific Coast and Spanish Influenza Epidemic of 1918-19.
 This series has absolutely NO swearing and is totally family friendly as mentioned above.
 Real historical events and characters.
 G8/9+

-Race for a Treasure – set in modern day, an English family search for historical information (at English and Spanish archives) which they hope will lead them to the Canadian west coast location of an early 18th century Spanish ship carrying gold treasure.
-This novel has become a favourite with male readers 12 and up.
-It contains more than enough adventure to keep any age turning the pages as this family encounters adventure and intrigue causing an International event as they travel from England to Spain, Portugal and finally Vancouver Island, BC searching for this ship as they are followed by agents of the Spanish Government.
+Race for a Treasure – set in modern day, the Coolridge family, an English mother, and son, search for historical information at the English and Spanish archives in Plymouth.
+They hope these records will lead them to the location of an early 18th C. Spanish ship carrying gold treasure from Western Canada.
+This novel has become a favourite particularly with male readers 12 and up and who who enjoy seafaring … and pirate stories.
+It contains more than enough adventure to keep any reader turning the pages as this family encounters some unexpected adventure and intrigue.
+This unwittingly creates an International event as they travel from England to Spain, then to Portugal and finally to Vancouver Island, Canada.
+They are tracked by two rather bumbling agents of the Spanish Government all the way from Spain to BCs westcoast, and even as their search for the missing ship begins.
 G8+

-Yesterdays – a random selection of short stories suitable for G8 and up, including two historically correct (Victoria BC), ghost stories and many lessons for life.
+Yesterdays – a random selection of short stories suitable for G8 and up, including two historically correct (Victoria BC), ghost stories and some very interesting lessons for life.
 The second half of the book is the lively western “A Debt to Pay” set in the US Rockies.
-The main characters are a handsome young cowboy seeking revenge on the murderers of his parents but encountering many obstacles to his search, and a physically handicapped young woman who inherits an isolated family homestead and a whole host of problems.
+The main characters are a handsome young cowboy (of course) who is seeking revenge on the murderers of his parents, encountering many obstacles to his search.
+He meets a physically handicapped young woman who has inherited an isolated family homestead with a whole host of problems.
+Robert has quite an imagination and loved horses too!
 G8+

-Silent Destiny – Set in modern day, a Canadian English Professor learns she has inherited a Sottish Estate and must go to Scotland immediately.
-On arriving in Scotland she learns the details of her physical estate but also that she has inherited a 700-year-old mystery and all of Scotland is relying on her to solve it!
-Written to entertain, the historical content combines with “supposal” to create a page-turning novel loved by all ages.
+Silent Destiny – Set in modern day, a Canadian English Professor discovers she has inherited a Scottish Estate and must go to the UK immediately.
+On arriving in Scotland she learns the details of not only the estate but also that she has inherited a 700-year-old mystery.
+All of Scotland is relying on her to solve it!
+Written to entertain, the historical content combines with a mystery that will have you turning the pages to its conclusion and wanting more.
 G8+